rjbobeles/dsc-mnrn-demo-2025/README.md

 ### 03-service-setup
 This step sets up the services to have a workable directory.
 This includes installation of necessary packages.

+### 03-authentication
+This step creates the authentication module and related endpoints such as session management, password management, and authentication endpoints

 ## Contributing
 How to contribute...